-If you are interested in having a child, having a heart-shaped uterus can cause some issues.
+If you are interested in bearing a child, having a heart-shaped uterus can cause some issues.
 However, I was happy to find that a bicornuate uterus does not affect your overall fertility.
 You can still get pregnant at the same rate as other women.
 The main concern just issues during pregnancy.
 Doctors will classify this type of pregnancy as high risk, and women will need extra help.

 There is a four times higher risk of a baby having a birth defect.
 This is part of the reason why miscarriages are more likely for women with a bicornuate uterus.
 If the fetus is not viable, it may be miscarried.
 Even healthy fetuses have a higher risk of miscarriage.
 To lower this risk, doctors may suggest that mothers go on bed rest or get frequent checkups.